 Do not hesitate to pursue charges against anyone who has committed a criminal offense against you.
 Waiting too long can prove costly to you in more ways than one.

-Once you’ve decided to go after the person who has wronged you, do not hesitate to approach us at Breakstone, White & Gluck for assistance.
+Once you’ve decided to go after the person who has wronged you, do not hesitate to contact us at Breakstone, White & Gluck for assistance.
+We are conveniently located in Boston, and offer free consultations.
 We will work with you to quickly set the legal proceedings in motion and ensure that you receive justice.